chardy1903/FutureElite2025/DELIVERY_SUMMARY.md

 ## 🎉 Ready for Use

-The FutureElite Tracker is complete and ready for Brodie's football journey!
+FutureElite is complete and ready for Brodie's football journey!
 The application provides a professional, privacy-first solution for tracking youth football matches with beautiful PDF reports.

 **Key Features:**
 - One-click desktop execution